 200 Advanced Oral Rhetoric.
 F and S, core.
 Composition and presentation of types of speeches, participation in various types of discussion, readings in rhetorical theory, and criticism of selected contemporary speeches.
 Prerequisite: 100 or equivalent.
-Mr. A. Davis.
+Mr. R. Bytwerk.

 211 Debate.
 F, half course.
 The forms and procedures of academic debate.
 Knowledge and competence in debating, judging, and coaching are course goals.
 Designed for debaters and prospective coaches.
+This course is offered on a tutorial basis.
 Staff.

 240 Group Communication.
 F and S, core.
 Small group communication theory and practice.
 Students analyze case studies and participate in group projects leading to class presentations.
 Topics include listening, discussion, argumentation, consensus, organization, decision-making, leadership, and persuasion.
 Standards for ethical conduct are considered throughout the course.
-Mr. R. Bytwerk, Mr. Q. Schultze.
+Staff.